QubitPi/jersey-webservice-template/docs/docs/intro.md

 After Creating the Repository
 -----------------------------

-At this point, JWT has generated a Java webservice project with just what we need to start quickly.
+At this point, FastWS has generated a Java webservice project with just what we need to start quickly.
 Developer can now start adding business value and __get work done much faster in a standard way__.
 The following sections of this documentation contain further details on how to proceed next.